 We will use the

-Suppose, there is a hypothetical time series dataset consisting of company stock price over a period of 12 months.
+Suppose, we have a hypothetical time series dataset consisting of company stock price over a period of 12 months.
 You can

 Fit the regression model